haroldcampbell/gtap/README.md

 This library is still in its infancy.

-# Anemic Components
+# Functional Visuals

-Anemic Components adhere to five core design principles.
+Functional Visuals adhere to five core design principles.
 When adopted, the resulting components/libraries can be used to:

 * visualize rich-data
 * perform analytics